<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 rakenapp-webp

-Raken App is a construction software specifically designed for field management and project tracking.
+Raken App is a construction software specifically designed for field management and job tracking.

 The software specializes in real-time field data that optimizes safety management.
 It achieves this with the help of features such as: